title

 09/01/08

-Lori Turk-Bicakci has joined the staff of the American Institutes of Research.
-Kristopher Proctor will assume the responsibilities of project data manager.
-Lori will continue to consult with members of the project team and co-author project papers.
+Lori Turk-Bicakci joined the staff of the American Institutes of Research.
+Kristopher Proctor assumed the responsibilities of project data manager.
+Lori continued to consult with members of the project team and co-author project papers.

 08/03/08

-Steven Brint will present a discussion of David Lavin and Paul Attewell's new book, Passing the Torch at the annual meeting of the American Sociological Association in Boston.
+Steven Brint presented a discussion of David Lavin and Paul Attewell's new book, Passing the Torch at the annual meeting of the American Sociological Association in Boston.

 08/02/08

-Steven Brint will present a paper on accountability in American higher education at the annual meeting of the American Sociological Association in Boston in August.
+Steven Brint presented a paper on accountability in American higher education at the annual meeting of the American Sociological Association in Boston in August.

 06/19/08

-Steven Brint will speak at the Sociology Institute at Universita Federico II in Naples, Italy.
+Steven Brint spoke at the Sociology Institute at Universita Federico II in Naples, Italy.
 Topic: "New Economy, Social Power, or Social Embeddedness?
 Sociological Perspectives on the Growth and Decline of Academic Departments, 1975-2000."

 05/08/08

-Steven Brint and Allison M. Cantwell will present two papers at the Symposium on the Student Experience in the Research University at UCLA on May 8.
-The first paper will explore the impact of undergraduate research, extracurricular activities, and study enhancement opportunities on student outcomes.
-The second paper will discuss the effects of student time use on academic engagement and GPA.
+Steven Brint and Allison M. Cantwell presented two papers at the Symposium on the Student Experience in the Research University at UCLA on May 8.
+The first paper explored the impact of undergraduate research, extracurricular activities, and study enhancement opportunities on student outcomes.
+The second paper discussed the effects of student time use on academic engagement and GPA.

 04/24/08

-Steven Brint will speak at the Higher Education Institute at the University of Georgia on April 24.
+Steven Brint spoke at the Higher Education Institute at the University of Georgia on April 24.
 Topic: "No College Student Left Behind?
 The Case for Professionalizing College Teaching."

 04/01/08